 The Asian Pacific American Network of Oregon (APANO) is seeking volunteers to help those who can’t leave their homes during this time – including our elders, those living with chronic illness, and other neighbors in the Jade District who are at high risk.
-Help is needed to deliver groceries, pick up supplies, assist people get their prescriptions, and more.
+Help is needed to deliver groceries, pick up supplies, assist people to get their prescriptions, and more.
 You can sign up at the APANO website.
 The list will be shared with groups and community-based organizations that are doing mutual aid work around COVID-19 for our neighbors within and adjacent to the Jade District.

 To volunteer to deliver food with Meals on Wheels, please visit the Meals on Wheels Volunteer Hub and sign up for a virtual orientation.

 Have a question?

 If you have any questions about the topics listed above or on any topic relating to COVID-19, please email email@example.com.